loda-lang/loda-programs/programs/oeis/list3.md

 * [A312655](http://oeis.org/A312655) ([L21 program](312/A312655.asm)): Coordination sequence Gal.4.62.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312680](http://oeis.org/A312680) ([L24 program](312/A312680.asm)): Coordination sequence Gal.4.63.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312890](http://oeis.org/A312890) ([L28 program](312/A312890.asm)): Coordination sequence Gal.6.115.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312891](http://oeis.org/A312891) ([L63 program](312/A312891.asm)): Coordination sequence Gal.6.216.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312892](http://oeis.org/A312892) ([L63 program](312/A312892.asm)): Coordination sequence Gal.5.50.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312893](http://oeis.org/A312893) ([L30 program](312/A312893.asm)): Coordination sequence Gal.5.95.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312894](http://oeis.org/A312894) ([L25 program](312/A312894.asm)): Coordination sequence Gal.4.38.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312895](http://oeis.org/A312895) ([L10 program](312/A312895.asm)): Coordination sequence Gal.4.58.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.